shopware/docs/resources/guidelines/documentation-guidelines/05-methodize-assets.md

         storefront-dataHandling-pages_01.svg
     ```

-* Use `alt text` and figure captions.
-This details what an image is trying to convey.

 * An introductory sentence should precede most images.

-* For UML diagrams use [Mermaid](https://mermaid.live/) to create one and add the diagram code in code block.
+* For UML diagrams, use [Mermaid](https://mermaid.live/) to create one and add the diagram code in codeblock.

+* Store all the media in the [assets directory]( https://github.com/shopware/docs/tree/main/assets).
+Once it is loaded, copy the reference to the Markdown file.
+Test images in a local build.

 ## File